sales@effectrode.com

 Phil sent the pedal back in to Effectrode for modifications.
 He wanted more ‘bottom’, improved low frequency response, so we increased the cathode bypass and coupling capacitor values—this allowed more the low frequency content into the tube clipping stages.
 The pedal was returned to Phil, but he still wasn’t happy with it, so back it came.
 The cathode bypass capacitor values were increased further, pushing the pedal into instability or ‘motor-boating’.
 This happens in high-gain, wide bandwidth amplifier circuits—they become oscillators—an interesting effect, but not what we’re after here.
 The capacitor values were decreased a little, the circuit ceased generating its “electronic tonalities” and returned to planet Earth.
 My oscilloscope was now telling me that the Tube Drive would allow the lower registers of a church pipe organ through with zero attenuation of subsonic frequencies.
 Surely this would be good enough for Mr Gilmour.
 The pedal made its way back to Phil, I kept my fingers crossed and waited to hear back from him.
 A few days later he called.
 He was… satisfied.
 The pedal, the last of the TD-1As, is now residing in David Gilmour’s Studio.

 All the model TD-2A Tube Drive pedals are manufactured with the modifications I undertook for Phil.
 Like all Effectrode pedals they are built entirely in Great Britain—the aluminium boxes are cut and drilled, painted and silkscreened by local companies within a 20 minute drive of my home.
-The the circuit boards are also fabricated and components soldered in place by a local electronic assembly company.
+The circuit boards are also fabricated and components soldered in place by a local electronic assembly company.
 The pots and knobs are custom made specially for Effectrode by Omeg, UK and Davies Moldings, USA.
 All pedals are given a 24 hour burn-in and tested by me, the designer and packed and shipped by my wife, Sam.
 And that wraps this little story up.
 The only thing to add is to thank everyone involved—without you I couldn’t possibly make this stuff and life wouldn’t be anywhere near so interesting.

 In This Section